LSEG-API-Samples/Example.RKD.Python.HTTPJSON/README.md

 ## Prerequisite
 The following softwares are required to use this script
-- Python 2.7
+- Python 3
 - The [requests](http://docs.python-requests.org/en/master/) library

-The scripts are based on Python 2 but you can modify it to run with Python 3 (see "Optional - How to run with Python 3" section).
+All scripts are based on Python 3 and not compatible with Python 2.

 ## How to run the script
 Run the script via the command line (or shell)